biigle/core/DEVELOPING.md

 1. Switch to the new `biigle` directory: `cd biigle`

-2. Build the Docker images with `docker compose build`.
-This may take a while.
+2. (You can skip this step if you already pulled the images above.)
+Build the Docker images with `docker compose build`.
+This takes a while.

 3. Start the first containers: `docker compose up -d app`